PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

       \end{array} \right.
 \end{equation*}

+Note that we do not know which $h$ each read came from, only that all methylation loci in the read came from the same DNA fragment.

 By "summing" over the number of reads containing the m-tuple $(i, i + 1, \ldots, i + \text{m} - 1)$ we obtain the number of reads contain each methylation pattern.
 Here are the definitions for $\text{m} = 2$:

 \begin{align*}